-- Ensuring officers always have backup when dealing with troublesome offenders.
+- Ensuring officers always have backup when dealing with troublesome individuals.

 - Instruction and training on mediation tactics to de-escalate volatile situations.

-- Provision of additional therapeutic services, where possible, for offenders with mental disorders.
+- Provision of additional therapeutic services, where possible, for persons with mental disorders.

 While the past several decades have produced important insights into the working conditions of corrections officers and their general well-being, there needs to be more knowledge about the specific factors that contribute to fatal and nonfatal workplace injuries, poor health, mental health issues, and officer suicide.
 Further research on these factors can help correctional administrators prevent workplace injury and related health issues, as well as intervene to protect COs from risky and dangerous situations.